-We understand that successful mitigation implementation and monitoring activities depend on having a process for how we will formally communicate mitigation and monitoring strategies to operations, RTA of Middle Tennessee Agency Safety Plan Version 1 maintenance, or administration staff who will implement and monitor the mitigations.
+We understand that successful mitigation implementation and monitoring activities depend on having a process for how we will formally communicate mitigation and monitoring strategies to operations, maintenance, or administration staff who will implement and monitor the mitigations.
 The Accountable Executive and CSO review risk mitigation methods to mitigate or eliminate safety risk associated with specific hazards as recommended by the Safety Committee.
 Those methods are placed in the Safety Risk Register and made available upon request.